 Affecting the function of microtubules

 In general, structural proteins do not represent important drug targets.
-One of the exceptions is a protein named tubulin, a heterodimer formed by an alpha and beta-subunit with 40% sequence identity and virtually identical three-dimensional structures.
+One of the exceptions is a protein named tubulin, which is a heterodimer formed by alpha and beta subunits with 40% sequence identity and virtually identical three-dimensional structures.

 Tubulin polymerizes into small tubes called microtubules, which are responsible for mitosis, cell movements, preservation of cell shape, signal transmission, as well as the intracellular trafficking of organelles and macromolecules.
 Microtubules arise from the specific longitudinal self-assembly of tubulin dimers to form protofilaments, which interact to constitute the wall of these structures.

 Paclitaxel stabilizes microtubules and reduces their dynamicity, promoting mitotic halt and cell death.
-Unlike other drugs that act on microtubules and induce the disassembly of microtubules (for example vinca alkaloids), paclitaxel boosts the polymerization of tubulin and overproduction of microtubules.
-The drug binds to the N-terminal 31 amino acids of the beta-tubulin subunit in the microtubule.
+Unlike other drugs that act on microtubules and induce the disassembly of microtubules, as is the case with vinca alkaloids, paclitaxel boosts the polymerization of tubulin and overproduction of microtubules.
+Moreover, this drug binds to the N-terminal 31 amino acids of the beta-tubulin subunit in the microtubule.

-Hence microtubules that are formed under the influence of paclitaxel are exceptionally stable and dysfunctional, causing the death of the cell via disruption of the normal microtubule dynamics and vital interphase processes.
+Therefore, microtubules that are formed under the influence of paclitaxel are exceptionally unstable and dysfunctional, causing the death of the cell via disruption of the normal microtubule dynamics and vital interphase processes.
 Simply put, an affected cell can no longer use its own cytoskeleton in a flexible manner.

 Other modes of action

-Further research has shown that paclitaxel drug plays a vital role by binding to a anti-apoptic agent that prevents cell death, Bcl-2 (B-cell Lymphoma 2), and stopping its function.
-The drug attacks the serine residues at site 70 and 87 while they act on microtubules; therefore being a tubule poison, this drug can also kill cancer cells that express Bcl-2.
+Further research has shown that paclitaxel drug plays a vital role by binding to an anti-apoptotic agent that prevents cell death, B-cell Lymphoma 2 (Bcl-2), and stopping its function.
+The drug attacks the serine residues at sites 70 and 87 while they act on microtubules; therefore, being a tubule poison, this drug can also kill cancer cells that express Bcl-2.

-Paclitaxel induces the expression of the genes for the tumor necrosis factor alpha (TNF-α) and interleukin 1, as well as several other inducible genes in macrophages.
-It causes a reduction in the surface expression of TNF-α receptors as well.
-Such properties add significantly to its antitumor efficacy.
+Paclitaxel also induces the expression of the genes for tumor necrosis factor-alpha (TNF-α) and interleukin 1 (IL-1), as well as several other inducible genes in macrophages.
+This causes a reduction in the surface expression of TNF-α receptors as well.
+Such properties add significantly to the antitumor efficacy of paclitaxel.

-In addition to his main mode of action as a microtubule stabilizator, paclitaxel may also act as a molecular mop by sequestering free tubulin, thus effectively depleting the cell’s supply of tubulin monomers and dimers.
-This activity can also trigger apoptosis (the process of programmed cell death).
+In addition to this main mode of action as a microtubule stabilizer, paclitaxel may also act as a molecular mop by sequestering free tubulin, thus effectively depleting the cell’s supply of tubulin monomers and dimers.
+This activity can also trigger apoptosis, which is a process that is also known programmed cell death.

 Mechanisms of acquired resistance

-Recent research has shown that an increased expression of TNFAIP1 (tumor necrosis factor alpha-induced protein 1) results in acquired resistance to paclitaxel.
+Recent research has shown that an increased expression of tumor necrosis factor alpha-induced protein 1 (TNFAIP1) results in acquired resistance to paclitaxel.
 TNFAIP1 competes with paclitaxel for binding to beta-tubulin, preventing in turn tubulin polymerization, cell cycle arrest and ultimate cell death.